Test and evaluate experiences

 Why is A/B testing important?

-A/B testing is important to understand the true effect that a component has on a website.
+A/B testing is important to understand the true effect that a component has on a site.
 A/B testing uses comparison to find experience variations that are likely to perform well in the future.

 As an example, suppose we want to know whether putting a welcome message on a website changes the Conversion Rate.
 If we simply went ahead and added the message, we might see, for example, a 2% increase in Conversion Rate.